Skip to main content

 Wildlife Ecosystems

 The park provides crucial habitat for numerous Arctic species, including brown bears, wolves, and wolverines.
-The region supports Europe's largest population of golden eagles, along with other notable bird species like the Siberian jay and three-toed woodpecker.
-Reindeer are abundant throughout the park, managed by local Sámi herders.
+The region supports populations of golden eagles, along with other notable bird species like the Siberian jay and three-toed woodpecker.
+[1] Reindeer are abundant throughout the park, managed by local Sámi herders.
 The rivers host valuable fish populations, including Arctic char and grayling.
 Small mammals such as lemmings and voles form an essential part of the ecosystem, supporting various predator species.

 Flora Ecosystems

 Lemmenjoki's vegetation varies from old-growth pine forests in the valleys to hardy fell vegetation at higher elevations.
-The park harbors some of Finland's oldest pine trees, some exceeding 600 years in age.
+The park harbours some of Finland's oldest pine trees, some exceeding 600 years in age.
 Alpine tundra dominates the fell tops, featuring resilient species like crowberry and mountain birch.
 The river valleys support lush meadows with rare orchids and other flowering plants.
-Extensive wetlands and mires host specialized bog plants, including various species of sphagnum moss and carnivorous plants.
+Extensive wetlands and mires host specialised bog plants, including various species of sphagnum moss and carnivorous plants.

 Geology

 The park's landscape was shaped by the last ice age, which ended approximately 10,000 years ago, leaving behind distinctive glacial formations and deposits.
 The bedrock consists primarily of granulite and gneiss, with significant gold deposits in the region's numerous streams.
-The Lemmenjoki River valley features dramatic gorges and rapids, while the surrounding fells rise to heights of up to 600 meters.
+[1] The Lemmenjoki River valley features dramatic gorges and rapids, while the surrounding fells rise to heights of up to 600 metres.
 The area also contains important gold-bearing alluvial deposits that have attracted prospectors for generations.

 Climate And Weather